AniMerrill/Metempsychosis/README.md

 ## Synopsis

 This is our entry for the Godot Wild Jam #17!
-More to come soon!
+[Play it here.](https://animerrill.itch.io/metempsychosis)

 ## Collaborators